gmejia87/book-ish/README.md

 ## Description

-placeholder
+A fully functioning Google Books API search engine built with a RESTful API, which was refactored to be a GraphQL API built with Apollo Server.
+The app was built using the MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API.
+The site allow users to save book searches to their user profile.

 ## Screenshot

 ![Book-ish screenshot](https://user-images.githubusercontent.com/108241017/203697573-989a4d53-d1e0-40aa-ad9b-d0c45d7b4f3e.png)

 ## Deployed Website

 Click [Book-ish](https://bookish-2022.herokuapp.com/) to visit deployed site.

 ## Table of contents